vikingeducation/prep_basics/test-yourself-answers.md

 Smaller companies usually need "the best specialist" even if it is only "junior".
 All juniors must be open-minded, quick to adapt and show yourself as hard working individual.
 And first-of-all you must show your work, even your toy projects.

-It's best to provide any infromation which can give relevant answers to the tough questions: "Are you smart?" and "Can you code?"
+It's best to provide any information which can give relevant answers to the tough questions: "Are you smart?" and "Can you code?"

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)* *Contributed by [Shamash](https://github.com/Shamash2014)*